waleedbahakim/ResumeX/README.md

 ## **Features**
 1. **Resume Analysis:**
-   - Upload your resume and receive detailed insights into key skills, projects, and formatting improvements.
+   - Upload your resume and receive detailed insights into personalized interview question, key skills, projects, and formatting improvements.

 2. **Cover Letter Generator:**
    - Generate a personalized cover letter based on your resume and a given job description.